 A step-by-step guide to using Time Lapse Assembler to create timelapse video footage from a sequence of timelapse photos.

 Time Lapse Assembler is software that provides a quick and simple way to compile time-lapse footage from a sequence of stills images.
 It’s very much a no-frills option.
-It doesn’t have the power of Quicktime 7 Pro, let alone the high-end, specialist app LRTimelapse, but it is inexpensive, easy-to-use, and effective.
+It doesn’t have the power of Quicktime 7 Pro (which is no longer available), let alone the high-end, specialist app LRTimelapse, but it is inexpensive, easy-to-use, and effective.

 It’s available for Mac only and is donation-ware (meaning you can donate what you like to unlock the app).
 You can download it directly from the developer’s site.